ziocampo/ngx-perfect-layout/README.md

 ### Developer friendly

-Just import the module in the app.module.ts
+Just import the module in your app.module.ts

 ```typescript
 import { NgxPerfectLayoutModule } from '@ziocampo/ngx-perfect-layout';